Groogy/crystal_lib_glfw3/README.md

 # Crystal LibGLFW3

 **Note:** Original binding was done by [jellyman](https://github.com/jellymann).
-I have hover made a fork with fixes needed as it seems this user is not active anymore and I can't get my pull requests approved.
+I have however made a fork with fixes needed as it seems this user is not active anymore on this repo and I can't get my pull requests approved.
 Hence why this fork is independent of the original.

 libglfw3 bindings for Crystal.
 See also my [Idiomatic API](https://github.com/jellymann/crystal_glfw) which makes these bindings more accessible for Crystalists.